Master limited partnerships (MLP) offer high yields and significant tax advantages, a compelling proposition in the current low-yield environment.

 In October 2012, renowned energy expert Elliott Gue launched the Energy & Income Advisor, a twice-monthly investment advisory that's dedicated to unearthing the most profitable opportunities in the sector, from growth stocks to high-yielding utilities, royalty trusts and master limited partnerships.

-Roger Conrad’s assessment of more than 70 dividend-paying energy names.
+Roger Conrad’s coverage of more than 70 dividend-paying energy names.

 Founder and Chief Analyst: Capitalist Times and Energy & Income Advisor